jballas/441_work/HW-3/readme.md

 I created a story generator, not a choose your adventure game.
 I can make prompts appear, and based on choices, then the story appears all at once.
 That's the story generator.
 But I'm trying to build a game.
 This will require more buttons, and since I can't made the buttons appear, I'll just have to have the buttons already there.
 The last option can be a prompt, maybe.

+Have I achieve button sucess?
+I was struggling to get a button to appear after a choice, and also allow me to click on it.
+The `onclick` kept giving me an error.
+But somehow I managed to make the button a variable and it appeared, and I could click on it and a prompt appears.
+So, partial success.
+Now, I have to figure out how I did this and replicated it.

 ## Problems or Issues this week
 Do I need a loop?